-A Woman is said to have recurrent pregnancy loss when 3 or more consecutive abortions occur before 20 weeks or fetal weight less than 500 grams.
-15% of women abort the baby before they realize that they are pregnant (i.e., before they miss their first menses).
-RPL occurs in 1-4% of reproductive age women.
+A woman is said to have recurrent pregnancy loss when she has undergone 3 or more consecutive abortions within 20 weeks or fetal weight less than 500 grams.
+Around 15% of women abort the baby before they realize that they are pregnant (i.e., before they miss their first menses).
+Recurrent Pregnant Loss (RPL) occurs around 1-4% of women who belong to the reproductive age.
 As the age of the women increases, the risk of pregnancy loss also increases.
 The women who are above 35 yrs should not wait for 3 losses, for treatment and they should consult the doctor after 1st loss.
 At Garbba Rakshambigai Fertility Centre, we insist those women to consult us immediately after the first loss.

-The following are few of the common causes of recurrent pregnancy loss are as follows
+The following are few of the common causes of recurrent pregnancy loss:

-• Genetic abnormality in the father or mother
+• Genetic abnormality present either in the father or mother

 • Genetic abnormality in the baby